danieltrujillo003/taskapp-api-php/README.md

 # TASKAPP

 RESTful API to manage tasks.
 The API is built in Vanila PHP with a local database in MySQL.
+`taskapp.sql` can be found on `./config` ready to be imported and so the API can run with no problems.

 ## Endpoints